 Example: “The application must create new work orders and update the existing work orders”.

-The requirement must be rewritten the following way: “The application must create new work orders, with the capacity of altering and updating the existing work orders”.
+The requirement must be rewritten as follows: “The application must create new work orders, with the capacity of altering and updating the existing work orders”.

 Requirements and Function Point sizing